Alfred Moisiu

-Alfred Spiro Moisiu (/sq/; born 1 December 1929) is an Albanian military general, diplomat and politician who served as the president of Albania from 2002 to 2007.
+Alfred Spiro Moisiu (Note: /sq/) (born 1 December 1929) is an Albanian military general, diplomat and politician who served as the president of Albania from 2002 to 2007.
 He is the oldest son of Albanian Army general Spiro Moisiu.

 Early life, education and career

 Moisiu was born into the family of General Spiro Moisiu.
 In 1946 he was sent to the Soviet Union as a student.
 In 1948 he graduated from the military engineering school in Saint Petersburg (then Leningrad).
 He served in Tirana as a platoon-commander at the United Officers' School (1948-1949) and as a teacher at the Skanderbeg Military Academy (1949-1951).
 From 1952 to 1958 he attended the Academy of Military Engineering in Moscow.

 Back in Albania, Moisiu continued his military career in the engineers' department of the Ministry of Defense.
 From 1967 to 1968 he attended the higher courses of general staff at the Defense Academy of Tirana.
 At the same time he commanded a pontoon brigade in Kavajë (1966-1971).
 In 1971 he became the chief of the Bureau of Engineering and Fortifications of the Ministry of Defense (under Enver Hoxha, when thousands of concrete casements were built as defense against states held to be hostile).